-The keystream will be stored in the AES CCM peripheral's temporary memory area, specified by the SCRATCHPTR on page 99, where it will be used in subsequent encryption and decryption operations.
+The key-stream will be stored in the AES CCM's temporary memory area, specified by the SCRATCHPTR on page 99, where it will be used in subsequent encryption and decryption operations.

-For default length packets (MODE.LENGTH = Default), the size of the generated keystream is 27 bytes.
-When using extended length packets (MODE.LENGTH = Extended), register MAXPACKETSIZE on page 99 specifies the length of the keystream to be generated.
-The length of the generated keystream must be greater or equal to the length of the subsequent packet payload to be encrypted or decrypted.
-The maximum length of the keystream in extended mode is 251 bytes, which means that the maximum packet payload size is 251.
+For default length packets (MODE.LENGTH = Default) the size of the generated key-stream is 27 bytes.
+When using extended length packets (MODE.LENGTH = Extended) the MAXPACKETSIZE on page 100 register specifies the length of the key-stream to be generated.
+The length of the generated key-stream must be greater or equal to the length of the subsequent packet payload to be encrypted or decrypted.
+The maximum length of the key-stream in extended mode is 251 bytes, which means that the maximum packet payload size is 251.

-If a shortcut is used between the ENDKSGEN event and CRYPT task, pointer INPTR on page 98 and the pointers OUTPTR on page 99 must also be configured before the KSGEN task is triggered.
+If a shortcut is used between ENDKSGEN event and CRYPT task, the INPTR on page 99 pointer and the OUTPTR on page 99 pointers must also be configured before the KSGEN task is triggered.